WiCi-Lab/LPAN/README.md

 # LAPN
-Channel Estimation for RIS-aided Systems
+Channel Estimation for RIS-aided Systems.
-The code will be released soon
+The code will be released soon.